ttappr/linked-vector/README.md

 is required to any specific items, their handles can be stored for later use.

 Internally, a handle is an index into the vector that holds the nodes.
 Care should be taken to avoid using the handles from one `LinkedVector` with another instance.
 For the debug builds, handles are checked to ensure they are "native" to the `LinkedVector` they're passed to when calling its methods.
 This can help catch errors in unit tests.
-This checking is not done when built in release mode.
+This checking is not done when built in release node.

+For debug builds handles have a UUID field used to ensure the `LinkedVector` they're used with belong to it.
+For release build, the UUID field is not present and this checking isn't done.
+For release, handles are transparent `usize` indexes.

 ```rust
 use linked_vector::*;